Lansdowne, Pennsylvania

-Lansdowne grew quickly in the early part of the twentieth century when a railroad stop was established near the intersection of Lansdowne Avenue and Baltimore Pike.
-The borough is primarily residential with a commercial center near the original railroad stop.
-The borough also contained some light industrial buildings which have been in decline in recent decades.
+Lansdowne grew quickly in the early part of the twentieth century, when a railroad stop was established near the intersection of Lansdowne Avenue and Baltimore Pike.
+The borough is primarily residential, with a commercial center near the original railroad stop.
+The borough also contained some light industrial buildings, which have been in decline in recent decades.

 The borough is sometimes erroneously spelled "Landsdowne" or confused with Lansdale, in nearby Montgomery County.

 Geography

 Lansdowne is located in eastern Delaware County at 39°56′29″N 75°16′31″W (39.941345, -75.275343).
 It is bordered to the southeast by Yeadon, to the southwest by Clifton Heights, and to the north, east, west, and south by Upper Darby Township.
 Drexel Hill, a part of Upper Darby Township, borders Lansdowne to the northwest, and the borough of East Lansdowne is just 0.1 mi east of the Lansdowne border.

 According to the United States Census Bureau, the borough has a total area of 3.1 km2, all land.
-Darby Creek, a tributary of the Delaware River, forms the southwest and southern border of the borough.
+Darby Creek, a tributary of the Delaware River, forms the southwestern and southern borders of the borough.